 New Zealand Companies

-New Zealand incorporated companies must have a physical address in New Zealand and must also have at least one director that:
+New Zealand incorporated companies must have a physical address in New Zealand and at least one director who lives in New Zealand,or lives in Australia and is a director of a company incorporated in Australia.

 The business and affairs of the company must be managed by the board of the company, or under its direction or supervision.
 However, there are certain matters that require the approval of shareholders by a majority of 75% of the votes of those shareholders entitled to vote.
 The directors of the company are also required to comply with certain directors' duties.